tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 TezSign block signing applies to testnets too.
 If you are testing TezSign, follow the TezSign setup steps in [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/#recommended-set-up-tezsign-consensus-and-companion-keys) after you run the testnet-specific `tezbake setup`, bootstrap, and sync steps below.

-> **⚠️ Testnet Safety:** Do not reuse a mainnet TezSign device, restored card, Ledger, or key material on a testnet.
+> **⚠️ WARNING: Testnet Safety:** Do not reuse a mainnet TezSign device, restored card, Ledger, or key material on a testnet.
 Use a separate testnet device/card or a soft-key testnet setup.

 ---

-> **DAL Included by Default**
+> **ℹ️ INFO: DAL Included by Default**
 > DAL is part of the standard testnet baker setup.
 The commands below include `--with-dal`.
 >
 > If you intentionally need to test without a local DAL node, see [Baking Without DAL](/tezbake/tutorials/baking-without-dal/).
 If you want DAL on another host or IP address, use [Baking with Prism](/tezbake/tutorials/baking-with-prism/).